bwsw/t-streams/docs/source/Ts-Architecture.rst

 T-streams includes the following components:

-1. **Storage Server** that is responsible for all operations performed with transactions and their data.
+1. **Storage Server** that is responsible for storing transactions and their data.
 Server contains an embedded storage and a commit log.
 Embedded storage is implemented with `RocksDB <http://rocksdb.org/>`_.
 A commit log can be a local file or a distributed commit log service provided by `Apache BookKeeper <https://bookkeeper.apache.org/>`_.
 #. **Producers** that create transactions with data.
 #. **Consumers**, **Subscribers** that read the transactions.